bitshares/bitshares-core/README.md

     ./programs/cli_wallet/cli_wallet

-**IMPORTANT:** The cli_wallet or API interfaces to the witness node wouldn't be fully functional unless the witness node is fully synchronized with the blockchain.
-The cli_wallet command `info` will show result `head_block_age` which will tell you how far you are from the live current block of the blockchain.
+**IMPORTANT:** The `cli_wallet` or API interfaces to the node wouldn't be fully functional unless the node is fully synchronized with the blockchain.
+The `cli_wallet` command `info` will show result `head_block_age` which will tell you how far you are from the live current block of the blockchain.

 To check your current block: